LoliTechnologies/Anime-Filter/README.md

-Trump Filter
+Anime Filter
 ================================
-A Chrome extension that removes Donald Trump from the Internet.
+A Chrome extension that removes Anime from the Internet.

 Overview